qzhang0130/mytechcheetsheet/git.md

 git remote -v     # validate remote repository

-git status     # displays the state of the working directory and the staging area
+git status     # displays the state of the working directory and the staging area git reset --hard HEAD # reset all changes in stage or work directory